jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-10.md

 ---
+title: "The Royal Authority Naturally Claims All Glory For Itself"
-title: "The royal authority naturally claims all glory for itself, goes for luxury and peace"
+# , goes for luxury and peace
 description: "The group feeling that leads to royal authority is a composite of the amalgamation of many groups, one of which is stronger than all the others"
 image: "/covers/muq.jpg"
 icon: "/icons/ibn.jpg"
 heading: "Part 10"
 weight: 22
 ---